The Bird That Drinks Tears: Creatures

 Hybrid beings with traits of both plants and animals, dragons reproduce through spores like plants but move and act like animals.
 Each dragon begins as a Dragonroot (용근) which can remain dormant underground or, under favorable conditions, ignite into a juvenile form.

 Their growth and shape depends on their environment: one raised among horses may resemble a flying horse, while another in the sea might develop webbed feet.
 In rare cases, dragons can take on humanoid form.
 Despite such variety, all fully grown dragons share two traits: the ability to breathe fire and to spread spores.
 Dragon fire is considered the strongest flame, rivaled only by the supernatural fire of the Tokkebi.

-The Kitalze hunters called dragons "Draka" and bsaw them as the embodiment of paradox, uniting plant and animal, earth and sky, life and death, within a single body.
+The Kitalze hunters called dragons "Draka" and saw them as the embodiment of paradox, uniting plant and animal, earth and sky, life and death, within a single body.
 Historically, dragons in their plant stage were exterminated by the Nhaga to protect their forests, leading to their eventual disappearance.